16042022/Project/README.md

 #Update 20/06:
 - The Excel Dashboard Project (Include: EDA, Pivot Table, Dashboard)
-- Practise project with R: Build a simple regression (Problem: Among telesale, social-sale and newspaper-sale, which method is bring more revenue for company)
+- Practise project with R (Filename: Final_practise): Build a simple regression (Problem: Among telesale, social-sale and newspaper-sale, which method is bring more revenue for company)